Traumatic brain injuries (TBIs) are some of the most consequential injuries that a driver or passenger can suffer as a result of a car accident.

 After a car accident, it’s advised that victims seek medical attention, even if they’re convinced nothing’s wrong.
 That’s because brain injuries can be elusive.
 In fact, adrenaline, which is usually coursing through crash victims, can mitigate the perception of pain—even well after the accident!

-Symptoms of a mild TBI might include:
+Symptoms of a mild TBI after an accident might include:

 - A headache